mickymacirl/CI-P4-ICSB/TESTING.md

 Description:

-Ensure a user can navigate to the Blog Posts page
+Ensure a user can navigate to the All Posts page

 Steps:

-Click on the Blog Posts link in the navigation bar
+Click on the All Posts link in the navigation bar

 Expected:

-The user is directed to the Blog Posts page
+The user is directed to the All Posts page

 Actual:

-The user is directed to the Blog Posts page
+The user is directed to the All Posts page

 <hr>